EGKingLab/LearnMem_DSPR/README.md

 1.Set_up_commands_masterpipeline.R is the master script that outputs 8 separate scripts for processing RNAseq data.
 It sets up scripts to run the RNA-Seq data on a cluster using SLURM.
 It will require adaptation for your own system and file paths.

 Output sripts are named:

-S01_Trim_LearnMemRNA.txt - trims data
+ - S01_Trim_LearnMemRNA.txt: trims data
-S02_QC_LearnMemRNA.txt - performs quality control
+ - S02_QC_LearnMemRNA.txt: performs quality control
-S03_Align_LearnMemRNA.txt - aligns data to the fly genome S04_SamtoBam_LearnMemRNA.txt - converts file from .sam to .bam SO5_MergeBam_LearnMemRNA.txt - merges bam files SO6_Assemble_LearnmemRNA.txt - assembles data
+ - S03_Align_LearnMemRNA.txt: aligns data to the fly genome
+ - S04_SamtoBam_LearnMemRNA.txt: converts file from .sam to .bam
+ - SO5_MergeBam_LearnMemRNA.txt: merges bam files
+ - SO6_Assemble_LearnmemRNA.txt: assembles data

-S08_Abundances_LearnMemRNA_eb.txt - finds abundances (Stringtie shorter version.
+ - S08_Abundances_LearnMemRNA_eb.txt - finds abundances (Stringtie shorter version.
 This step only identifies genes that are already known.
 No novel genes are detected.)

---or--
+or

-S08_Abundances_LearnMemRNA.txt - finds abundances including novel transcripts
+ - S08_Abundances_LearnMemRNA.txt - finds abundances including novel transcripts

 ### Differential Expression Analysis is in LearnMemTolRnaseq/DEseq_LearnMemTol